inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

    :align: center

 22. Wait a few seconds for your changes to be uploaded, and then you are done!
-You have made your first edits to OpenStreetMap.
+You have made your first edits to OSM.
 You may continue editing to add all your points if you wish.
 Always be sure to upload your changes before closing JOSM.